Skip to Content

 Top

-San Antonio Grandparents' Rights Lawyers
+San Antonio Grandparents' Rights Attorney

 Experienced Grandparents’ Rights Attorneys Serving Bexar County, TX

 Texas law recognizes that, in certain situations, maintaining the grandparent-grandchild bond serves the child’s best interests.
-Our San Antonio grandparents' rights lawyers advocate for grandparents who are seeking legal avenues to preserve or establish these vital relationships.
+Our San Antonio grandparents’ rights lawyers advocate for grandparents who are seeking legal avenues to preserve or establish these vital relationships.
+Working with a grandparents’ rights lawyer in San Antonio or the surrounding area can be an important step for many local families.

-Understanding Grandparents' Rights in Texas
+Understanding Grandparents’ Rights in Texas: Legal Protections & Limits

 A grandparent may seek court-ordered visitation or even custody when there is evidence that doing so would serve the child’s best interests and that denial of access would significantly impair the child’s physical health or emotional well-being.
+Our firm’s grandparents’ rights attorneys in San Antonio can review your case and clarify the specific legal standards that apply.

 When Can Grandparents Petition for Visitation?
+Legal Grounds for Grandparents’ Rights in San Antonio

 • The parents are divorced.